Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: Introduction

-In the present work we shall focus on the construction via the {\it Feynman maps} \cite{ELT,ELT81}, a peculiar infinite dimensional oscillatory integral that is closer to Feynman's original construction and that turned out to work nicely even in rather tricky cases \cite{AlCaMa}.
+In the present work we shall focus on the construction of the representation formula \eqref{feynman} via the {\it Feynman maps} \cite{ELT,ELT81}, a particular infinite dimensional oscillatory integral that is closer to Feynman's original construction and that turned out to work nicely even in rather tricky cases \cite{AlCaMa}.
 Our construction is inspired by the Euclidean case \cite{AlHK77,AlHKMa}, which benefits from techniques of harmonic analysis.
 For this reason we will limit our analysis to the case of a compact Lie group $G$ endowed with a bi-invariant metric $\boldsymbol{g}$.
 In particular, if $G$ is a connected compact semi-simple Lie group, $\boldsymbol{g}$ must coincide to the Killing form of $G$ up to a positive constant factor.

 Informally, our main results may be summarised as follows:\\

 {\bf Theorem}: \textit{Let $G$ be a compact Lie group with bi-invariant metric $\boldsymbol{g}$.
 Let $\mathcal{H}_{x,t}(G)$ be the space of absolutely continuous curves $\gamma\colon [0,t]\to G$ such that $\gamma(0)=x$ and $\|\gamma\|_{\mathcal{H}_{x,t}^2(G)}:=\int_0^t\boldsymbol{g}(\dot{\gamma}(s),\dot{\gamma}(s))\mathrm{d}s<+\infty$.
 Then there exists a linear map